 9 the fear of the Lord is clean, enduring for ever; the ordinances of the Lord are true, and righteous altogether.

 10 More to be desired are they than gold, even much fine gold; sweeter also than honey and drippings of the honeycomb.

 11 Moreover by them is your servant warned; in keeping them there is great reward.

-Daily Quote from the early church fathers: Your Word will enlighten and save me, by Clement of Alexandria, 150-215 A.D.
+Daily Quote from the early church fathers: Fearing the truth, by Augustine of Hippo, 354-430 A.D.

 Scripture quotations from Common Bible:

 Revised Standard Version of the Bible, copyright